Table of contentsSkip table of contents

 - Heading levels are skipped

 None of these are strict WCAG failures or spec violations but they are considered best practices.
+Taking care of these will make it easier for people to use your site by skipping from heading to heading.

 A outline using the generated HTML5 document outline algorithm.
-Will highlight landmarks without a clear title
+Will highlight landmarks without a clear title.

 Shows the HTML5 and ARIA landmarks elements (